-"The liquidators have their own viewpoint-a liberal and not a Marxian one.
+"The liquidators-have their own viewpoint-a liberal and not a Marxian one.
 Everyone familiar with the writings of Dan, Martov, Potressov and Co knows this viewpoint.
-But Trotzky has no viewpoint, never has had one; he has merely transitions and flittings from the liberals to the Marxists and back again, fragments of words and sounding phrases, swing here and there ...
-In reality, Trotzky's resounding, confused, and empty phrases, so misleading to the untrained worker, serve solely for the defence of the liquidators; Trotzky accomplishes this by preserving silence on the question of illegality (that is, of the revolutionary organisation and policy of the working class L. K.), by endeavouring to convince us that a liberal labour policy does not exist amongst us at all (that is, no endeavour on the part of the Mensheviki to subordinate the labour movement to the cadets, etc. L. K.) Comrade Trotzky addresses a special and lengthy sermon to the seven deputies, headed by Tscheidse, instructing them as to the cleverest methods of carrying out the policy of rejection of illegality and of the Party.
-(Lenin, XII/2, pp. 410 to 413)
+But Trotzky has no viewpoint, never has had one; he has merely transitions and flittings from the liberals to the Marxists and back again, fragments of words and sounding phrases, swing here and there . . .
+In reality, Trotzky's resounding, confused, and empty phrases, so misleading to the untrained worker, serve solely for the defence of the liquidators; Trotzky accomplishes this by preserving silence on the question of illegality (that is, of the revolutionary organisation and policy of the working class L. K.), by endeavouring to convince us that a liberal labour policy does not exist amongst us at all (that is, no endeavour on the part of the Mensheviki to subordinate the labour movement to the cadets, etc. L. K.) Comrade Trotzky addresses a special and lengthy sermon to the seven deputies, headed by Tscheidse, instructing them as to the cleverest methods of carrying out the policy of rejection of illegality and of the Party."
+(Lenin.
+XII/2, pp. 410 to 413.)

 Then came the tempestuous months of the year 1914.
-The labour movement advanced from political and economic strikes armed demonstrations, only interrupted by the mobilisation the army.
-In July the workers of Petersburg were already at e barricades.
-It was necessary to strike a balance it was necessary to show to the working class the political currents and tendencies emerging from illegality and from the influence of the refugees from abroad, in order that they might carry on their movement further.
-Lenin wrote a comprehensive article and had it published in May 1914 in the Bolshevist periodical Prosweschtschenje " ("Enlightenment").
-Here he drew the alance of the ten years of struggle between Bolshevism and frotzkyism, the struggle which we have followed in its various stages:
+The labour movement advanced from political and economic strikes to armed demonstrations, only interrupted by the mobilisation of the army.
+In July the workers of Petersburg were already at the barricades.
+It was necessary to strike a balance it was necessary to show to the working class the political currents and tendencies emerging from illegality and from the influence of the refugees from abroad, in order that they might earry on their movement further.
+Leain wrote a comprehensive article and had it published in May 1914 in the Bolshevist periodical: "Prosweschtschenje" ("Enlightenment").
+Here he drew the balance of the ten years of struggle between Bolshevism and Trotzkyism, the struggle which we have followed in its various

 The old participators in Russia's Marxist movement know Trotzky's figure very well; there is no need to say anything about him to them.
-But the younger generation of workers does not know him, for he represents a certain type At the time of the old "Iskra" (1901 to 1903) people of this type oscillated between the "Economists" and the Iskra
+But the younger generation of workers does not know him, for he represents a certain type.
+At the time of the old "Iskra" (1901 to 1903) people of this type oscillated between the "Economists" and the Iskra their ideas from one fraction today, from another tomorrow."
+"Trotzky was an open adherent of the "Iskra" from

-When we speak of the liquidators, we so designate a when we speak of the indidators, we so designate a certain ideological tendency rooted in "Menshevism" and "Economism"... a tendency closely bound up with the policy and ideology of a certain class, the liberal bourgeoisie.
+When we speak of the liquidators, we so designate a ideological tendency rooted in "Menshevism" and certain ideological tendency rooted in "Menshevism" and "Economism"... a tendency closely bound up with the policy and ideology of a certain class, the liberal bourgeoisie.

-These people "explain" that they are above the fractions, but the sole basis for this assertion is that they take their ideas from one fraction today, from another ionorroy.
+These people "explain" that they are above the fractions, but the sole basis for this assertion is that they take